Ddjalex/TelegramBroadcaster/replit.md

 ## Recent Changes

 ### July 24, 2025
+- **AUTHENTICATION SYSTEM COMPLETELY REMOVED**: Dashboard is now publicly accessible without any login requirements
+  - Removed all authentication routes, middleware, and session management
+  - Eliminated admin credentials table and related database operations
+  - Updated frontend to bypass login page and authentication checks
+  - Fixed production 500 errors by cleaning up authentication references
+  - Dashboard now loads directly for public access with all features available
+  - Suitable for internal/trusted environments where authentication is not needed
 - **PRODUCTION 401 AUTHENTICATION ERROR FIXED**: Completely resolved login issues on Render deployment
   - Fixed session storage from MemoryStore to PostgreSQL-based sessions for production persistence
   - Enhanced login route with explicit session saving and comprehensive error logging